wuba/react-native-echarts/blog/2023-05-29-react-native-echarts-1.1-released/index.md

 <img src="https://pic6.58cdn.com.cn/nowater/frs/n_v38113ee8d7e384af3875e8083c0e3e4f1.png"  width="600" />

 In addition, we provide comprehensive support for various dynamic charts, and here are some examples.
 Chart 1 and Chart 2 demonstrate the dynamic changes in per capita income across multiple countries.
 Chart 1 presents the growth trend of per capita income over the past 70 years, while Chart 2 showcases the dynamic sorting of per capita income for 10 countries in the year 1982.
 Chart 3 displays a continuously updated speedometer that adapts to changing values over time, and Chart 4 demonstrates a dynamic node addition chart.
-These charts have the capability to dynamically re-render based on evolving data.
+These charts can dynamically re-render based on evolving data.
 Regardless of the data update frequency, they consistently deliver outstanding rendering performance.

 <img src="https://wos2.58cdn.com.cn/DeFazYxWvDti/frsupload/fafab09190a1e94d45d08d392a595798_1684252121615.gif"  width="300" />
 <img src="https://wos2.58cdn.com.cn/DeFazYxWvDti/frsupload/e538355afcb295c1ad9753d518f31c3a_1684252222255.gif"  width="300" />

 `@wuba/react-native-echart` supports a wide range of chart types, but they are too numerous to display here.
 If you want to explore more comprehensive chart types, you can visit the [taro-playground](https://github.com/wuba/taro-playground) repository to check them out.
-There, you will find example demos showcasing various Echarts chart types.
+There, you will find example demos showcasing various ECharts chart types.

 ###  Svg and Skia Supported